gageracer/edithor/example/uiresult.md

 **Segment 3:** (280 characters)

 Took a photo to confirm completion.
 The app pinged.
 Payment received: $200.
 Posted to my account instantly.
 No fees, no delay.
 Just money.
 I stared at my phone.
 That was the easiest $200 I'd ever made.
 Another task appeared immediately: "Available now. $350.
-Accept?"
+Accept?".
 I accepted.

 **Segment 4:** (470 characters)